supershaneski/react-refreshtoken-sample/README.md

 If the access token expires, designated by receiving 401 status, the code will automatically try to get a new token using the refresh token.
 We will send the refresh token in the post data and use the expired access token in the Authorization header.

 If successful, we will update the stored tokens and send the original request now using the updated tokens.
-If not successful, we will just show the error to the user.
+If not successful, we will just show the original error to the user.

 ## Available Scripts